AnupN29/BasicsGit/README.md

 3. Change branch: git checkout [nameOfBranch]

 ## Merging
+(NOTE: merging from branchA to branchB will add all changes to branchB and branchA will remain the same)

 1. Merge directly: git merge [nameOfBranch]
 (Usually when working with a group, we first push the new branch to github to see if everyone is statisfied with the new branch being added and then merge it in github and pull the new merged branch to local machine )

+(If there is a conflict (i.e 2 branches with overlapping code) while merging then you need to manually resolve it)

 2. Pushing new branch to github: git push origin [nameOfBranch]